LeidenUniversityLibrary/Alma-Primo-Locate-Tool-Open-Source/docs/installation.md

 # Local and server installation

+In this guide we will explain how to install the application [locally on your machine](#local-installation), and [on your server](#server-installation).
+Installing APLT is similar to installing other Laravel applications, but this guide does not assume Laravel experience.
-Installing APLT is easy.
-In this guide we will explain how to install the application locally on your machine, and on your server.
-Note that there are multiple ways of running an applicaiton made using Laravel.
-The ways described here are meant for users whom are interested simply at giving a look at the application.[^1]
+Note that there are multiple ways of running an application made using Laravel.
+The ways described here are meant for users who are interested to first try out the application.[^1]

 ## Local installation